We’ve all heard the story of Icarus, who flew too close to the sun and met his untimely downfall.

 Note: Safety is of the utmost importance when attempting any of these retrieval methods, but especially here.
 Ensure before beginning that there are no power lines nearby that your pole may interfere with.

 Always make sure your pole is made from a non-conducting material and does not come into any contact with overhead power lines, as this could be a hazardous proposition.
-If you don’t believe us, read this article to help you understand the danger involved when dealing with power lines.

 Take your time.
 Remember that your own personal safety is a priority over your personal belongings.
 Keep in mind all safety precautions to ensure a safe, productive, and positive outcome.
 In the case where the power lines are present and touching the tree, the best would be to look out for other alternative methods as there are plenty of options still available to try, and life is far more valuable than any drone!